This page contains snippets of gossip, information and legend about these places in and around the Roaches......

 Erected by his devoted brother 1949"

 Obviously Courtney was an adventerer as was his brother Philip.
 Unfortunately the epitaph to the dog looks as though it will outlast that of the soldier even with the 75 year head start.

 However the owner died and the wreck went up for sale by auction -15th July 2008.
 Guide price £40,000.
 Agents Whittaker and Biggs Leek.

 The property went for £122,000!!! - this is with no water, electric or land and a fight with the Peak Park as reoccupation will be subject to planning permission.
 At the same auction a livable stone cottage with a barn down the road in UpperHulme went for only £190,000.

-The cottage has now been done up and is now a holiday cottage.
+The Mount Pleasant has now been renovated and is now a holiday cottage.

 The stone is located at 53.154852deg latitude, -1.989527deg longitude.
 Directions-take the path from Roaches gate to Hen Cloud after about 300m go through the gate in the wall with Hen cloud facing you.
 Go across the field and through the next gate.
 The Bawdstone is to your left about 50m away.